Introduction

 - Confirm proper disposal/plate return

-If you scrap your vehicle, Ontario law requires proof of ownership, and that can only be satisfied by matching the VIN on the vehicle to your permit/vehicle registration.
+When scrapping your vehicle, Ontario law requires proof of ownership — this can only be verified by matching the VIN on the vehicle with your vehicle permit or registration.
 Without a valid VIN, many licensed scrapyards, including Greenway Auto Recycling, will not accept the vehicle.

 Also Read: How do I prove ownership of a car in Canada?